What are the qualifications for membership?

 When does a person cease to be a member?

 The association's constitution should set out the circumstances in which membership ceases.
-The Model constitution provides the following circumstances in which a person ceases to be a member:
+Where the Model constitution applies, a person's membership ceases in the following circumstances:

 - if the person dies